-On this day, March 17, in 1958 the United States launched the first of the Vanguard series of satellites appropriately named the “Vanguard 1.”
+On March 17, 1958, the United States launched the first of the Vanguard series of satellites appropriately named the “Vanguard 1.”
 Project Vanguard was created to test the launch capabilities of a three-stage launch vehicle as well as the effects of the environment on a satellite and its systems in earth orbit.

 The Beginning of Man-made Satellites